To some players, the bunker may seem like a death sentence.

 You might have seen many times, someone hits a superb second shot on a par five, but unfortunately, just lands it short into a bunker.

-Most golfers truly struggle with hitting their balls out of the sand, so if you are that person that struggles too, you are not alone.
+Most golfers truly struggle with hitting their ball out of the sand, so if you're that person who struggles too, you're not alone.

 Technique plays a big role in getting your golf ball out the sand, but so is having the right sand wedge.

 We will be covering some of the best sand wedge for bunkers, but first, here is a quick glance at some of our favorites.

 Are You In A Hurry?
 Our Test Winner After 35 + Hours Of Research:

 Our top 5 Best Sand Wedge for Bunkers (more below)